Case management orders

 Do I need a case management order with notice or without notice?

 This form is for orders that may harm or prejudice the other person, or where they should have a say in the order.
 You must serve Case Management Orders with Notice (Form 10) on the other person.
 Then you'll go to a hearing (court appearance) to ask for these orders.
-During the COVID-19 pandemic, this hearing will be virtual.

 Examples of these orders include: